ScienceArtMagic/BOB/README.md

 BAE then concatenates them all to a single vector and negative-offsets the remaining unfilled slots (to avoid zero inputs, restorable via a simple $`ReLU`$ if/when needed).

-The resulting vectors are somewhat similar to those resulting from tokenization + WTE lookup but, other than special tokens, only need the information available from basic string conversion methods.
+The resulting vectors are somewhat similar to those resulting from tokenization + WTE lookup but, other than special tokens, they only need the information available from basic string conversion methods.

 ### BLAH (BOB Language model Anti-Head)
 BOB is a talker.
 When you buck as many trends as BOB, you've got a lot to say.